Local-Admin-BurgerKing/installer/README.md

 ### Basics

-The project is divied into 5 parts:
+The project is divided into 5 parts/layers:

 - Core
 - Rest-API